UGM-27 Polaris: History and development

-The Polaris missile replaced an earlier plan to create a submarine-based missile force based on a derivative of the U.S. Army Jupiter Intermediate-range ballistic missile.
+The Polaris missile replaced an earlier plan to create a submarine-based missile force based on a derivative of the US Army Jupiter Intermediate-range ballistic missile.
 Chief of Naval Operations Admiral Arleigh Burke appointed Rear Admiral W. F. "Red" Raborn as head of a Special Project Office to develop Jupiter for the Navy in late 1955.
 The Jupiter missile's large diameter was a product of the need to keep the length short enough to fit in a reasonably-sized submarine.
 At the seminal Project Nobska conference in 1956, with Admiral Burke present, nuclear physicist Edward Teller stated that a physically small one-megaton warhead could be produced for Polaris within a few years, and this prompted Burke to leave the Jupiter program and concentrate on Polaris in December of that year.
 Polaris was spearheaded by the Special Project Office's Missile Branch under Rear Admiral Roderick Osgood Middleton, and is still under the Special Project Office.
 Admiral Burke later was instrumental in determining the size of the Polaris submarine force, suggesting that 40–45 submarines with 16 missiles each would be sufficient.
 Eventually, the number of Polaris submarines was fixed at 41.

-The was the first submarine capable of deploying U.S. developed submarine-launched ballistic missiles (SLBM).
+The was the first submarine capable of deploying US developed submarine-launched ballistic missiles (SLBM).
 The responsibility of the development of SLBMs was given to the Navy and the Army.
 The Air Force was charged with developing a land-based intermediate range ballistic missile (IRBM), while an IRBM which could be launched by land or by sea was tasked to the Navy and Army.
 The Navy Special Projects (SP) office was at the head of the project.
 It was led by Rear Admiral William Raborn.